We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 We independently score every service with our Experience Index.
 We may earn a commission if you subscribe through links on this page โ€” it never affects our scores or picks.

-Game Pass Ultimate is the flagship: Xbox console, PC, and cloud gaming combined, plus EA Play and day-one first-party titles across all platforms.
-It costs around $20โ€“22/month, which adds up fast.
+Game Pass Ultimate (about $22.99/month) is the flagship: Xbox console, PC, and cloud gaming combined, plus EA Play and day-one first-party titles.
+It's the only tier that does everything, and at roughly $276/year it adds up fast.

 The library beyond first-party titles is large but uneven.
 There are genuine gems and long-tail discoveries, but also a lot of filler.
 Don't sign up expecting every big third-party release โ€” publishers still frequently skip Game Pass or delay inclusion until months after launch.